Profile

 Site Reliability & Observability

 Roles centered on reliability, monitoring, observability, incident management, and system performance.
-Prometheus, Grafana, Datadog, Splunk, and OpenTelemetry define the toolkit alongside SLO and on-call practices.
-The work sits closer to production operations than to platform construction, with system health as the primary deliverable.
+Prometheus, Grafana, Datadog, Splunk, and OpenTelemetry define the daily tools alongside SLO and on-call practices.
+The work sits closer to production operations than to platform construction, with system health as the main deliverable.

 Monitoring StacksIncident ResponseSLO ProgramsObservability Pipelines